 Google Groups for GKE

-Previously, you could only grant roles to Google Cloud user accounts or Cloud IAM service accounts.
-Google Groups for GKE (Beta) allows you to grant roles to the members of a G Suite Google Group.
-With this mechanism, the users and groups themselves are maintained by your G Suite administrators, completely outside of Kubernetes or Cloud Console, so your cluster administrators do not need detailed information about your users.
+Previously, you could only grant roles to Google Cloud user accounts or IAM service accounts.
+Google Groups for GKE (Beta) enables you to grant roles to the members of a group in Google Groups for Business.
+With this mechanism, the users and groups themselves are maintained by your Google Workspace administrators, completely outside of Kubernetes or Cloud Console, so your cluster administrators do not need detailed information about your users.
 Another benefit is integration with your existing user account management practices, such as revoking access when someone leaves your organization.

 Configure Google Groups for use with RBAC

-Create a G Suite Google Group in your domain, named
+Create a Google Group in your domain, named

 gke-security-groups.
 Make sure the

 gke-security-groupsgroup has the "View Members" permission for "Group Members".
-See this article for an example of how to set this in the G Suite Admin Console.
+See this article for an example of how to set this in the Google Workspace Admin Console.

-You may also refer to the Groups Help Center for more information on managing Groups in G Suite.
+You may also refer to the Groups Help Center for more information on managing Groups in Google Workspace.

 Add these groups (not users) to the membership of